Online Reporting System E-Plan

 Impact on Community Safety and Emergency Preparedness

-• In 2021, a sulfuric acid leak occurred at a metal plating facility in Tampa that had failed to file a Tier II report on the acid quantities present.
-First responders were unaware of the scale of the hazard.
+• A metal plating facility experiences a sulfuric acid leak but has failed to file a Tier II report on the quantities present.
+First responders, unaware of the scale of the hazard, face increased risks due to the lack of critical information.

-• During Hurricane Irma in 2017, a warehouse storing large amounts of ammonia had not submitted a Tier II report.
-When power was lost, authorities were unaware of the ammonia system on-site, delaying safety measures.
+• Ammonia Hazard during a Hurricane: During a major hurricane, a warehouse storing large amounts of ammonia has not submitted a Tier II report.
+When power is lost, authorities are unaware of the ammonia system on-site, delaying essential safety measures and increasing the danger to the community.

-• In Jacksonville in 2019, a fire broke out at a chemical blending facility that had outdated Tier II records.
-Firefighters lacked awareness of all the chemicals currently on-site, hampering containment efforts.
+• Chemical Facility Fire in Jacksonville: A fire breaks out at a chemical blending facility with outdated Tier II records.
+Firefighters lack awareness of all the chemicals currently on-site, hampering containment efforts and putting responders and nearby residents at risk.

-• Near Miami in 2020, a chlorine gas leak occurred at a water treatment plant missing from Tier II filings due to a change in ownership.
-Emergency crews did not have full information to respond appropriately.
+• Chlorine Gas Leak near Miami: A chlorine gas leak occurs at a water treatment plant missing from Tier II filings due to a recent change in ownership.
+Emergency crews do not have full information to respond appropriately, leading to potential health hazards for the surrounding community.

 Schedule a Demo